-9. i-wireless shall respond within 30 days to commission staff’s information requests on i-wireless’s Lifeline operations, including but not limited to Lifeline customers’ usage patterns and Lifeline customer records.
+i-wireless shall respond within 30 days to Commission staff’s information requests on i-wireless’s Lifeline operations, including but not limited to Lifeline customers’ usage patterns and Lifeline customer records.

-10. i-wireless shall cooperate with the commission and the Department of Social and Health Services (DSHS) to work out a procedure to verify i-wireless Lifeline customers’ eligibility.
+i-wireless shall cooperate with the commission and the Department of Social and Health Services (DSHS) to work out a procedure to verify i-wireless Lifeline customers’ eligibility. i-wireless shall maintain access to DSHS’s online query database to verify the eligibility of Lifeline applicants who qualify based on their participation in Medicaid, Supplemental Nutrition Assistance Program, Supplemental Security Income and Temporary Assistance for Needy Families.
+This condition shall be required until the national Lifeline eligibility database is fully functional.

-11. i-wireless must not deduct airtime minutes for calls to customer care made from the customer’s handset by dialing 611. i-wireless shall explicitly state the policy of free 611 calls in its Lifeline service agreements. i-wireless may require the customer to call the toll-free customer care number from another phone if necessary to resolve technical issues related to the handset or its programming.
+i-wireless must not deduct airtime minutes for calls to customer care made from the customer’s handset by dialing 611. i-wireless shall explicitly state the policy of free 611 calls in its Lifeline service agreements. i-wireless may require the customer to call the toll-free customer care number from another phone if necessary to resolve technical issues related to the handset or its programming.

-12. i-wireless shall have DSHS audit its Lifeline customers’ eligibility (including program eligibility and duplication with other Lifeline providers) at least once a year.
-Beginning in 2013, by March 31 of each year, i-wireless shall file with the commission the record of its Lifeline customers who qualify based on their participation in Medicaid, Supplemental Nutrition Assistance Program, Supplemental Security Income and Temporary Assistance for Needy Families in the prior calendar year.
-The customer records are subject to review of the commission and DSHS.
+i-wireless shall have DSHS audit its Lifeline customers’ eligibility (including program eligibility and duplication with other Lifeline providers) at least once a year.
+By January 31 of each year, i-wireless shall provide DSHS the complete record of its Washington Lifeline customers who qualify based on their participation in Medicaid, Supplemental Nutrition Assistance Program, Supplemental Security Income and Temporary Assistance for Needy Families in the prior calendar year.
 The records must have all the necessary information and be in an electronic format required by DSHS.
-After the commission and DSHS notify i-wireless of the results of the eligibility review, i-wireless must take appropriate measures to either correct the customer records or stop providing services to ineligible customers and report the resolutions to the agencies within 60 days of the notice.
-This condition shall be in place until the national accountability database for duplicate Lifeline claims and the national database for Lifeline customer eligibility are fully functional.
+After DSHS notifies i-wireless of the results of the review, i-wireless must take appropriate measures to either correct the customer records or stop providing services to ineligible customers and report the resolutions to the commission and DSHS within 60 days of the notice.
+This condition shall be required until the national database for Lifeline customer eligibility is fully functional.

-13. i-wireless shall provide the commission a copy of its annual Lifeline Verification survey results that it files with the Universal Service Administration Company (USAC) by August 31 of each year.
+i-wireless shall provide the commission a copy of its annual Lifeline Re-certification results within 30 days it files with the Universal Service Administration Company (USAC) each year.

-14. i-wireless shall file with the commission, by March 31 of each year, a report on the number of complaints, categorized by the different nature of complaints that it received from Washington Lifeline customers during the prior calendar year (e.g., billing disputes and service quality complaints).
+i-wireless shall file with the commission, by March 31 of each year, a report on the number of complaints, categorized by the different nature of complaints that it received from Washington Lifeline customers during the prior calendar year,e.g., billing disputes and service quality complaints.
 This report shall include complaints filed with i-wireless, the commission’s Consumer Protection and Communications Section, the Washington State Office of the Attorney General, and the Federal Communications Commission (FCC).
+This report shall not include calls from customers with regard to general inquiries such as account balance, additional purchases, service availability or technical support.
 The commission reserves the rights to revoke i-wireless’s ETC designation if i-wireless fails to provide reasonable quality of service.

-15. i-wireless shall cooperate with the Washington State Enhanced 911 Program (E911) and all Public Safety Answering Points on E911 issues and shall, upon request, designate a representative to serve as a member or alternate member of the Washington State E911 Advisory Committee or its Communications Sub-committee.
+i-wireless shall cooperate with the Washington State Enhanced 911 Program (E911) and all Public Safety Answering Points on E911 issues and shall, upon request, designate a representative to serve as a member or alternate member of the Washington State E911 Advisory Committee or its Communications Sub-committee.

-16. i-wireless shall participate in the Washington State E911 Program's "What's Your Location" public information campaign if the E911 Program requests the participation of wireless carriers.

-17. i-wireless shall collaborate with the Washington State E911 Program to test the compatibility of its handsets with the new Emergency Service Information Network in Washington, including supplying handsets representative of i-wireless’s proprietary software and technical assistance should call delivery discrepancies be discovered.

-18. i-wireless shall comply with rules on cessation of business as specified in WAC 480-120-083.
+i-wireless shall comply with rules on cessation of business as specified in WAC 480-120-083.